Collections

 The State Library provides interlibrary loan services to state government employees, enabling them to request work-related books, articles, and other information sources from other libraries.

-To request items, state government employees should use the Ask a Librarian service.
-Please provide as much information as possible including the title and author of books; or author, article and journal title, publication dates and page numbers for articles.
+To request items in the KDLA Catalog not owned by the State Library, state government employees should use the "Request Hold " tab.
+State Employees can also use the Ask a Librarian service.
+When using the Ask a Librarian service, please provide as much information as possible including the title and author of books; or author, article and journal title, publication dates and page numbers for articles.

 The State Library does its best to meet stated deadlines, but it may not always be possible.
 Articles are typically sent by email.
 For books, state government employees in Frankfort may have materials delivered by messenger mail.
 For employees working outside Frankfort, materials will be mailed to their offices.
 Return postage is included.